mc5312/cs6111-proj2/README.md

 ------------------
 How to Run Program|
 -------------------

+IMPORTANT: Files (1-5) and the provided folder "pretrained_spanbert" have to be placed in the same directory.

 python3 main.py [-spanbert|-gemini] <google api key> <google engine id> <google gemini api key> <r> <t> <q> <k>